 7. Pythagorean Theorem Day

 As proof that the squares don’t have a monopoly on the math holidays, Pythagorean Theorem Day comes around periodically.
 Also known as Right Triangle Day, recognize Pythagorean Theorem Day whenever the sums of the squares of the month and day equals the square of the last two digits of the year.
 August 15, 2017 (8/15/17) and December 16, 2020 (12/16/20) are both Pythagorean Theorem Days.
 Make sure to check out our self-paced lesson on Solving Right Triangles.

 8. Math Storytelling Day

 No need to divide your instructional time between math and ELA on September 25 (9/25), it’s Math Storytelling Day!
+There are many ways to teach math through storytelling.
 Start the day by reading Math Curse, The Grapes of Math, or Sir Cumference or any math story to your students.
 Try a math story lesson like The General Sherman Tree or Let’s Go to the Zoo.
 Then, provide a writing prompt and ask students to write and share their own math stories.